-From a methodological point of view, it is not sufficient for an overall perspective to consider only the country reports prepared by the Foreign Office, as "Vietnam is a focus country of German development aid policies", "Germany is one of Vietnam's most important bilateral donors" (...).
-Apart from this, the most recent country report by the Foreign Office (from 28 August 2005) does not, by its own account, incorporate the bi-annual report of 2005 (...), nor the Country Report on Human Rights Practices 2004 of the US Department of State from 28 February 2005.
+From a methodological point of view, it is not sufficient for an overall perspective to consider only the country reports prepared by the Foreign Office, as "Vietnam is a focus country of German development aid policies", "Germany is one of Vietnam's most important bilateral donors" [...].
+Apart from this, the most recent country report by the Foreign Office (from 28 August 2005) does not, by its own account, incorporate the bi-annual report of 2005 [...], nor the Country Report on Human Rights Practices 2004 of the US Department of State from 28 February 2005.
 The Foreign Office rather refers solely to the respective reports from the previous year.
-The Human Rights report no. 28 by the "Society for Threatened People" from 28 April 2005 and the annual report 2004 by ISHR (International Society for Human Rights) are neither mentioned, nor included.
+The Human Rights report no. 28 by the "Society for Threatened People"

+74 See for example the Irish High Court's IE-05 judgment and its standard about "internationally reliable sources", as mentioned in Chapter VII.1.2 from 28 April 2005 and the annual report 2004 by ISHR (International Society for Human Rights) are neither mentioned, nor included.
 Whether other media reports were taken into account is in doubt.
 Thus the informative value of the Foreign Office's country reports is highly limited because the recent developments in Vietnam, as it is reported by other sources, is insufficiently perceived and described.